 Robotic exoskeletons are devices that physically interact with the patient’s body to provide motor control and power.
 The use of robotic exoskeletons in stroke rehabilitation is still relatively new, but their potential is substantial, according to numerous studies published on Google Scholar and Crossref.

-A voir aussi : What Role Does Technology Play in Streamlining UK’s Public Health Services?
+A lire aussi : What Role Does Technology Play in Streamlining UK’s Public Health Services?

 These devices are primarily used in physical therapy sessions, aiding patients in performing exercises that improve their ability to control their limbs.
 By providing additional strength and support, robotic exoskeletons can help stroke patients regain their motor skills, improve their walking ability, and achieve a better quality of life.